 Shufa Life showcases Chinese proverbs, literature, and artwork in an inspiring and accessible way.
 We use thousands of years of culture to find meaning and perspective, translating findings using native English speakers.
 Curated by calligraphers and writers with 60+ years of calligraphy experience, this site makes Chinese culture identifiable to all.

 Practicing calligraphy has a meditative quality, building patience and focus in followers.
 Consistent practice is believed to improve temperament and cultivate the mind, ultimately even leading to longer lives.
 Welcome to our journey to inspire and nourish the mind!

 Shufa Life is run by 3 generations who are also behind the bilingual podcast Chinese Star Tales, which offers fun stories and songs with Chinese and English companion episodes.

 Mimi – I’m a classically trained artist and writer, with 2 masters degrees under my belt in Chinese Literature (National Chengchi University in Taiwan) and Teacher Education (University of Dayton, Ohio).
 When I was Editor of Rare Books and Manuscripts at the National Central Library in Taiwan, I fell in love with the etymology and art of Chinese characters.

 Li Tian – (Mimi’s daughter) I was raised in a Chinese rich environment even while growing up in Ohio.
 By age 4, I was publishing simple Chinese writings and drawings in Chinese newspapers like the World Journal, a practice I continued through high school.
-My home grown literacy allowed me eventually to conduct business in HK in Chinese.
-One of my greatest challenge is passing on this literacy to my own daughter.
+My homegrown literacy allowed me eventually to conduct business in HK in Chinese.
+One of my greatest challenges is passing on this literacy to my own daughter.

 Jing Jing – (Li Tian’s daughter) Mom is not a natural teacher like Grandma is, but she tries her best!